Collect Lions, Make Masks, Get Lost in a Garden Maze…

 Snap Pictures of the Most Unusual Uses for Boats – A Grand Canal Tour should locate several, but this is a good quest while wandering, too.
 Among those to look for are boats that replace a grocery store (in the sestiere of Dorsoduro, just off Campo San Barnaba), a taxi, a garbage truck, a hearse, even a DHL or UPS truck.

 Get Lost – Not alone, of course, but with parents, finding their through the giant watery maze that is Venice.
 San Polo is a good place to do it; look at a map and choose a target, then see how close you come to it.
-Or join in the fun on the Arte al Sole Venice Sketching Treasure Hunt with a cartooning art project for the kids at the end.
+Or join in the fun with one of the Arte al Sole Venice Kids Activities.

 Ride a Traghetto – These little stripped-down gondolas form bobbing crosswalks from one side of the Grand Canal to the other between the only four bridges that cross this long canal.
 Not only do they save miles of walking, but they are the cheapest ride in town at a cost of 1 Euro.